forkunited/ltprg/README.md

 This separation between the main libraries and the scripts/tests was inspired by previous Java Maven projects, and might seem annoyingly over-complicated in leading to unnecessarily deep directory structures that aren't very typical of Python projects.
-This is a good point, but the structure has had the benefit of keeping the one-off scripty type things out of the main library code in *src/main*.
+It is true that this is annoying, but the structure has had the benefit of keeping the one-off scripty type things separated away from the main library code in *src/main*.

 ### Data subdirectories